-NT8235 Seminar on Apocalyptic Genre
+NT8235 Seminar on Apocalyptic Genre The NT Department

 An examination of apocalyptic literature in its historical-literary context, with consideration given to texts from early Judaism and the Old and New Testaments.
-3 bours.
+3 hours.

 NT8315 The Cultural Context of the New Testament